 Preview of Posting Specific Questions

-Responses to the Posting Specific Questions are limited to 1200 characters when answered within the system space provided.
+Responses to the Posting Specific Questions are limited to 1200 characters, including spaces, when answered within the system space provided.